-Award Credit Requirements BSc (Hons) Computer Science 480 credits (excluding the summer access modules), (with Industrial Placement) 120 of which are at Level 6 and 120 of which are from the level 5 Industrial Placement module) BSc (Hons) Computer Science 360 Credits (excluding the summer access modules) 120 of which are at level 6 BSc (Ord) Computer Science 420 credits (excluding the summer access modules), (with Industrial Placement) 60 of which are at Level 6 and 120 of which are from the Level 5 Industrial Placement module.
-BSc (Ord) Computer Science 300 credits (excluding the summer access modules), 60 of which are at Level 6 DipHE Computer Science (with 360 credits (excluding the summer access modules), Industrial Placement) 240 of which are at Level 5 or above and 120 of which are from the Level 5 Industrial Placement module DipHE Computer Science 240 credits (excluding the summer access modules), 120 of which are at Level 5 or above CertHE Computer Science 120 credits at level 4 or above (excluding the summer access modules)
+Award Credit Requirements BSc (Hons) Computer Science (with Industrial Placement) 480 credits (excluding the summer access modules), 120 of which are at Level 6 and 120 of which are from the level 5 Industrial Placement module) BSc (Hons) Computer Science 360 Credits (excluding the summer access modules) 120 of which are at level 6 BSc (Ord) Computer Science (with Industrial Placement) 420 credits (excluding the summer access modules), 60 of which are at Level 6 and 120 of which are from the Level 5 Industrial Placement module.
+BSc (Ord) Computer Science 300 credits (excluding the summer access modules), 60 of which are at Level 6 DipHE Computer Science (with Industrial Placement) 360 credits (excluding the summer access modules), 240 of which are at Level 5 or above and 120 of which are from the Level 5 Industrial Placement module DipHE Computer Science 240 credits (excluding the summer access modules), 120 of which are at Level 5 or above CertHE Computer Science 120 credits at level 4 or above (excluding the summer access modules) Award Credit Requirements BSc (Hons) Software Engineering (with Industrial Placement) 480 credits (excluding the summer access modules), 120 of which are at Level 6 and 120 of which are from the level 5 Industrial Placement module) BSc (Hons) Software Engineering 360 Credits (excluding the summer access modules) 120 of which are at level 6 BSc (Ord) Software Engineering (with Industrial Placement) 420 credits (excluding the summer access modules), 60 of which are at Level 6 and 120 of which are from the Level 5 Industrial Placement module.
+BSc (Ord) Software Engineering 300 credits (excluding the summer access modules), 60 of which are at Level 6 DipHE Software Engineering (with Industrial Placement) 360 credits (excluding the summer access modules), 240 of which are at Level 5 or above and 120 of which are from the Level 5 Industrial Placement module DipHE Software Engineering 240 credits (excluding the summer access modules), 120 of which are at Level 5 or above CertHE Software Engineering 120 credits at level 4 or above (excluding the summer access modules) Award Credit Poquiremente Award Credit Requirements BSc (Hons) Cyber Security (with Industrial Placement) 480 credits (excluding the summer access modules), 120 of which are at Level 6 and 120 of which are from the level 5 Industrial Placement module) BSc (Hons) Cyber Security 360 Credits (excluding the summer access modules) 120 of which are at level 6 BSc (Ord) Cyber Security (with Industrial Placement) 420 credits (excluding the summer access modules), 60 of which are at Level 6 and 120 of which are from the Level 5 Industrial Placement module.

-Award Credit Requirements BSc (Hons) Software 480 credits (excluding the summer access modules), Engineering (with Industrial 120 of which are at Level 6 and 120 of which are from Placement) the level 5 Industrial Placement module) BSc (Hons) Software 360 Credits (excluding the summer access modules) Engineering 120 of which are at level 6 BSc (Ord) Software 420 credits (excluding the summer access modules), Engineering (with Industrial 60 of which are at Level 6 and 120 of which are from Placement) the Level 5 Industrial Placement module.
-BSc (Ord) Software 300 credits (excluding the summer access modules), Engineering 60 of which are at Level 6 DipHE Software Engineering 360 credits (excluding the summer access modules), (with Industrial Placement) 240 of which are at Level 5 or above and 120 of which are from the Level 5 Industrial Placement module DipHE Software Engineering 240 credits (excluding the summer access modules), 120 of which are at Level 5 or above CertHE Software Engineering 120 credits at level 4 or above (excluding the summer access modules)
+BSc (Ord) Cyber Security 300 credits (excluding the summer access modules), 60 of which are at Level 6 DipHECyberSecurity(with (with Industrial Placement)360 credits (excluding the summer access models 240 of which are at Level 5 or above and 120 c DipHE Cyber Security 240 credits (excluding the summer access modules), 120 of which are at Level 5 or above CertHE Cyber Security 120 credits at level 4 or above (excluding the summer access modules)

-Award Credit Requirements BSc (Hons) Cyber Security (with 480 credits (excluding the summer access modules), Industrial Placement) 120 of which are at Level 6 and 120 of which are from the level 5 Industrial Placement module) BSc (Hons) Cyber Security 360 Credits (excluding the summer access modules) 120 of which are at level 6 BSc (Ord) Cyber Security (with 420 credits (excluding the summer access modules), Industrial Placement) 60 of which are at Level 6 and 120 of which are from the Level 5 Industrial Placement module.
-BSc (Ord) Cyber Security 300 credits (excluding the summer access modules), 60 of which are at Level 6

-DipHE Cyber Security (with 360 credits (excluding the summer access modules), Industrial Placement) 240 of which are at Level 5 or above and 120 of which are from the Level 5 Industrial Placement module DipHE Cyber Security 240 credits (excluding the summer access modules), 120 of which are at Level 5 or above CertHE Cyber Security 120 credits at level 4 or above (excluding the summer access modules)